Donate to support Vote YES to BAN consumer fireworks!

 The safety of Camano residents, in the event of a wildfire, is in jeopardy.
 “We are, after all, a very long island with very narrow roads and only one way on and off.
 Given these circumstances, it would be impossible to evacuate all residents in a safe and timely manner, should someone's fireworks spark a wildfire.
 Likewise, with residents attempting to flee, it would be equally impossible for outside resources and support for our very limited fire district to get on the island.
 The consequences would be devastating, not just from the perspective of the destruction of personal property, but with regards to the loss of lives, as well

-Marianne Edain- WEAN (Whidbey Environmental Action Network)
+Marianne Edain- WEAN (Whidbey Environmental Action Network Founder and Politiblog Author)

 There are the obvious human issues of PTSD and jangled nerves, dogs under beds, and terrorized farm animals.
 But there is also the matter of climate change and the effect that is having on our vegetation.
 This year’s weather is a prime example.
 While the spring was cold and wet, the summer drought lasted well into October.
 By mid-November, in spite of “atmospheric rivers," it was possible to scuff in the soil and discover that 1” below the surface it was still bone dry.
 That dry soil has stressed (and continues to stress) our trees.
 We have reports of red cedars dying for no obvious reason.
 And Bigleaf maples are suffering as well.
 The upshot is that these trees are moisture stressed, which makes them all the more vulnerable to fire.